micb25/rhOver/README.md

     * gfortran 5.2.0
     * ifort version 12.1.6

-    The following command compiles rhover and creates the executable './rhover' in the source directory:
+    The following command compiles rhOver and creates the executable './rhover' in the source directory:
-    `make´
+    `make`

 3. Run rhOver

     A variety of sample input files for rhover is given in the Examples/ folder.
     The rhover job can be started from the command line with the following command:

-    `/path/to/rhover inputfile.dy3 > output.log &´
+    `/path/to/rhover input.dy3 > output.log &`

     Note:
-    The stack limit should be set to 'unlimited' by running the command `ulimit -s unlimited´ before running rhover, otherwise it can happen that rhover crashes during matrix algebra operations.
+    The stack limit should be set to 'unlimited' by running the command `ulimit -s unlimited` before running rhover, otherwise it can happen that rhover crashes during matrix algebra operations.